lithnet/access-manager-docs/help-and-support/app-pages/active-directory-lithnet-laps.md

 You can use the `Deploy Schema...` button to access a script that will deploy the Lithnet Access Manager schema to the selected forest.
 You'll need to run this script as a member of the Schema Admins group in the forest you need to update.

+## Password retrieval
+This setting controls whether the Access Manager Server will attempt to retrieve passwords from the `lithnetLocalAdminPassword` attribute in Active Directory.

+If you did not deploy the AMSv2 agent to store passwords in Active Directory, this this option should be disabled.

+Where the Access Manager v2 agent is in use and storing passwords in Active Directory, you'll need to ensure this option is enabled.

+Once you have migrated all your agents to v3, disable this option, to speed up password lookups.

 ## Permissions

+{% hint style="info" %}
+You do not need to delegate permissions if you are using Access Manager v3 agent
+{% endhint %}

-If you want to use the Lithnet Access Manager agent instead of the Microsoft LAPS agent, to take advantage of the password history and encryption capabilities, then you'll need to delegate appropriate permission for the AMS service account to read those passwords.
+If you are using the v2 agent, you'll need to delegate appropriate permission for the AMS service account to read those passwords.

 Click the `Delegate permissions` button to generate a script to do this automatically.